-Evening & Weekend MBA Exchange Programs
+Evening & Weekend MBA Program

 Exchange programs – if you can bear to be away from Berkeley – are an opportunity to expand your horizons and experience the global marketplace first-hand.
-Haas has reciprocal agreements with leading business schools in Europe and Asia.
+Haas has reciprocal agreements with leading business schools in both Europe and Asia.

 ESADE Business School, Barcelona, Spain